It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 I carried out the tests on the homepage of my own website, where I do a lot of experiments.

-FYI, I had 34 extensions active at the time of the test.
-So there was content!
+FYI, I had 34 active plugins at the time of the test.
+So there was quite some content!

 Here are the results.